If you visit London once and don’t almost die crossing the street, then let me ask: did you really visit London?

 It’s like one day they decided it’d be funny to watch tourists fail, and just arbitrarily conjured up random non-phonetic pronunciations.
 And yes, while in the grand scheme of London mistakes, this one is pretty low key, with the sole consequence being embarrassment and shame, I figured it was better to warn you so you can be aware & careful before asking a stranger for directions.

-So when you need to get to Leicester Square, know that you’re looking for “LEST-ER Square” and not “Lay-chest-er” or “Lei-sess-ter” Square.
+So when you need to get to Leicester Square looking for THAT filming spot from Harry Potter, know that you’re looking for “LEST-ER Square” and not “Lay-chest-er” or “Lei-sess-ter” Square.

 Also know that “Greenwich” is pronounced less like the Wicked Witch of the West (“green witch”) and more like a malady experienced by senior aged women (“gran itch”).